Learning to play guitar is more popular now than ever.

 The same chords run through the verse, pre-chorus, and chorus.
 This simple chord structure makes Thunder one of the best easy guitar songs for beginners.

-As a beginner, it feels great to play a famous song really loud!
-Thunder is a good place to start if you are keen on learning some more modern guitar songs that still give you a rockstar feel.
+As a beginner, it feels great to play a famous song loud!
+Thunder is an excellent place to start if you are keen on learning some more modern guitar songs that still give you a rockstar feel.

 My kids like to follow along with the step-by-step video next to me, and then we play together!

-Imagine Dragons has many great beginners guitar songs, so check them out!
+Imagine Dragons has many great beginner guitar songs, so check them out!

 Try the ‘Thunder’ guitar song here.